Polymorphism via dispatch¶

 ; Note the change in protocol for method invocation

-; which now takes an additional "super" argument.
+; which now takes an additional "klass" argument.

 ; Note that in class-based object systems, method lookup